 How Agents Can Start Working FSBO

 You can start by learning and practicing FSBO scripts.
-Chris broke down his seven favorite FSBO scripts here and explained why they work so well: The 7 Best FSBO Scripts & Why They Work.
+Chris Linsell broke down his seven favorite FSBO scripts here and explained why they work so well: The 9 Best FSBO Scripts (+ Why They Work).

 Over to You

 Know of an underrated real estate niche you think is poised to become more lucrative this year?
-Let us know in the comments.
+Let us know by leaving a comment below.